-A seminar on the usage of online technologies for international youth cooperation.
-Several at that time novel technologies were presented and tested, and the results were put into the form of a wiki website, at the disposal of those who did not participate in the seminar.
+A seminar on the use of online technologies for international youth cooperation.
+A number of novel (by 2001’s standards!) technologies were presented and tested, and the results were recorded in the form of a wiki website, for the benefit of people who were unable to participate in the seminar.

 Introductory seminar, Stockholm, Sweden, 2000

 A seminar organized in order to launch the E@I workgroup.
-Goals of the organization were defined, brainstorming about project ideas ocurred, experience and ideas were exchanged.
+The goals of the organization were defined; brainstorming about project ideas took place; experience and ideas were exchanged.